According to Google, 97 percent of consumers search online for services and products…

 Now it is your turn.
 What are some small business website design mistakes that drive you up the wall?

-Leave your thoughts in the comments below or get your private web design consult now.
+Leave your thoughts in the comments below or get your complementary web design discovery call now.